Frequently Asked Questions

 Without water, the model 8800 weighs 14 lbs, the model 9000 and the model 4000 each weigh 10 lbs.
 The stainless steel 7000 series is as follows: counter-top 7000/3-gallon weighs 30 lbs., floor-standing 7000/8-gallon weighs 37 lbs., and 7000/12-gallon weighs 44 lbs.

 All wetted materials are FDA rated.
-Boilers are 304 grade stainless steel (4000 and 8800) or a combination of stainless and high temperature polypropylene (9000).
+Boilers are 316 grade stainless steel.
 Condensing coils are 304 grade stainless steel.

 A ‘like new” demo unit has been tried by one of our customers and returned to us under our 100 day risk free money back guarantee.
 The distillers are fully tested, inspected, repackaged, and carry the same warranty and money back guarantee as a new unit.

-Carbon works very well to remove VOC’s as a post carbon filter because the flow rate is greatly reduced (1 gallon in 4 to 4.5 hours), thus the contact time is much greater, which is necessary for the adsorption of the contaminants.
-In a shower filter, the flow rate is at least 2 to 2.5 gallons per minute, which has a tendency in hot water to actually remove the stored materials from the carbon instead of removing them from the water.
+Carbon works very well to remove VOCs as a carbon post filter because the flow rate is greatly reduced (1 gallon in 4 to 4.5 hours), thus the contact time is much greater, which is necessary for the adsorption of the contaminants.
+In a shower filtration system, the flow rate is at least 2 to 2.5 gallons per minute, which has a tendency in hot water to actually remove the stored materials from the carbon instead of removing them from the water.

 Our authorized dealers are allowed to set their own prices and specials.
 Sometimes their specials are better than ours and we do not compete with dealer prices.